dqops/dqo/docs/integrations/airflow/run-checks-use-case.md

-# Run checks example
+---
+title: Airflow Data Quality Testing Example
+---
+# Airflow Data Quality Testing Example
-Read this guide to learn how to run data quality checks in an Apache Airflow DAG using DQOps, and how to stop the pipeline if data quality issues are detected.
+Read this guide to learn how to run data quality checks in an Apache Airflow DAG, and how to stop the pipeline if data quality issues are detected.

 ## Overview